slatedocs/slate/source/includes/_widget.md

 </script>
 ```

-> Then, append the widget to the page with:
+> Then insert the widget in the desired view (page) by including the following snippet:

 ```html
 <script type="text/javascript">